firecmsco/firecms/website/docs/collections/collections.md

 * `customId` If this prop is not set, the ID of the document will be created by the datasource.
 You can set the value to 'true' to force the users to choose the ID.
-You can set the value to 'optional' to allow the users to choose the ID.
-If the ID is empty, an automatic ID will be set.
-You can also pass a set of values (as an `EnumValues` object) to allow users to pick from only those.
+You can set the value to `true` to allow the users to choose the ID.
+You can also pass a set of values (as an `EnumValues` object) to allow users to pick from those only.

 * `subcollections` Following the Firestore document and collection schema, you can add subcollections to your entity in the same way you define the root